Geocodio/docs/source/hipaa/index.html.md

 ```
 You can retrieve the state legislative districts for an address or coordinate using `stateleg` in the `fields` query parameter.
 The `stateleg-next` can be used to retrieve state legislative districts based on upcoming district changes.

 The field will return both the *house* and *senate* state legislative district (also known as *lower* and *upper*) with the full name and district number for each.
-For areas with a [unicameral legislature](http://en.wikipedia.org/wiki/Unicameralism) (such as Washington, DC or Nebraska), only the `senate` key is returned.
+For areas with a [unicameral legislature](http://en.wikipedia.org/wiki/Unicameralism) (such as Washington, DC or Nebraska), the `house` and `senate` keys return the same district.

 ### Using `stateleg-next`

-`stateleg-next` is a preview of upcoming 2022 redistricting changes based on the 2020 census.
-Where available, the state legislative district returned will be based on newly redistricted boundaries.
+`stateleg-next` is a preview of upcoming redistricting changes.
+This field currently applies to the following states

 If new boundaries are not available, the current boundaries are used instead (effectively returning the same data as when the `stateleg` field append is used).
 The `is_upcoming_state_legislative_district` indicates whether redistricted data is returned.

-See our [redistricting 2020 page](https://www.geocod.io/redistricting-2022/) for more information on updated states.

 > To get `stateleg-next` field appends for an address or a coordinate: